aperezmontan/test-automation-proj/README.md

 ### Prerequisites

-To get it up and running, you'll need to have Yarn and Node installed.
-Ideally you have the latest versions of each, however, it will work with at least:
+To get it up and running, you'll need to have Yarn and Node at __these minimum versions__:

-- Node 16 (NOTE: TEST THIS)
+- Node 16
-- Yarn 1.22 (NOTE: TEST THIS ON YARN 2)
+- Yarn 1.22

 ### Installation